tustin2121/James_Somerton_Transcripts/_videos/7a4DTkoejG8.md

 </compare>
 <compare>
 <james {% include timecode %}>

 It's- it's all internal and because it never has to exist in real life, they never have to face the ickiness.

 </james>
 </compare>
 <compare>
 <nick>

 I'm pretty sure that a very strong component of fanfiction, like slash fiction, erotic fan fiction, um, libraries are contributed to by asexual people. [laughter]

 </nick>
 </compare>
 <compare>
 <james {% include timecode %}>

 Um, so we're gonna play a game and assume that this video gets monetized, and for anyone watching it not on YouTube...
 Plus?
 YouTube Premium?
 YouTube- that- paid-

 </james>
 </compare>
 <compare>
 <nick>

 Fancy YouTube. [laughs]
+{% assign timecode = "11:12" %}

 </nick>
 </compare>
 <compare>
 <james {% include timecode %}>

 Fancy paid YouTube.
-Um, we're gonna take a quick break and we'll be right back and for anyone who doesn't have that... we're back!
+Um, we're gonna take a quick break and we'll be right back and for anyone who doesn't have that...
+{% assign timecode = "11:22" %}

 </james>
 </compare>